 Traditional and Religious Use

-Nuts can be used in a different religious gathering, where people gather together and start praying, they might pray for different reasons such as, pray for health, wealth, praying to God and asking for forgiveness or help to solve any difficulties in their lives.
-In those gatherings, they give away nuts to everyone as “Nazri” and they call it “ajil-moshkel-gosha” which means nuts that solves a problem.
+Nuts can be used in different religious gatherings, where people gather together and start praying, they might pray for different reasons such as, pray for health, wealth, praying to God, and asking for forgiveness or help to solve any difficulties in their lives.
+In those gatherings, they give away nuts to everyone as “Nazri” and they call it “ajil-moshkel-gosha” which means nuts that solve a problem.
 Also, it’s a tradition to serve nuts for guests in different traditional events, such as “Yalda Night” and “Nowruz”.

 Cities Producing Nuts